MaMwWun/MAThesis/README.md

 2. Code for scraping the Zeromev API [ZeromevScraper]
 3. Visualizing the data using Python and Pandas.
 This script generates monthly MEV type absolute values, USD values, and detects outlier blocks.[CreatePlots]
-4. A simple script for determining end of month, corresponding blocknumber []
+4. A simple script for determining end of month, corresponding blocknumber [BlocknumberStartMonth]

 **Datasets**